Osasco

 Osasco (/pt/) is a municipality in the state of São Paulo in Brazil, located in the Greater São Paulo area and ranking fifth in population among São Paulo municipalities.
 According to the IBGE 2015, Osasco currently has the ninth highest gross domestic product in Brazil, and the second largest in the state of São Paulo.
 The population is 699,944 (2020 est.) in an area of 64.95 km2.
 It is among the world's more densely populated cities, similar in density to Tokyo and New York City.
 It is considered the major urban centre of the western portion of Greater São Paulo.
 It was a district of the city of São Paulo until February 19, 1962, when Osasco became a municipality of its own.
 The city motto is Urbs labor, a Latin phrase that means "City work."

 History

 Pre-Columbian era

 The region that is now Osasco was inhabited by indigenous Tupi-Guaraní people.

 Colonial Brazil

 Bandeirantes lived in the region that is now Osasco, then called "Vila de Quitaúna".
 The famous "bandeirante" António Raposo Tavares lived there.

 Early modern period

 Osasco was founded in the 19th century by Italian immigrant Antônio Giuseppe Agù (currently the name of one of the main streets in Osasco).
 He came from commune Osasco in the province of Turin, Italy.

-Immigrants from Italy, Spain, Portugal, Germany, Armenia, Lebanon, Palestine and Japan came to Osasco during the late 19th Century and early 20th Century, and their descendants form the bulk of Osasco's population.
+Immigrants from Italy, Spain, Portugal, Germany, Armenia, Lebanon, Russia, Palestine and Japan came to Osasco during the late 19th Century and early 20th Century, and their descendants form the bulk of Osasco's population.